ROME III. The Arecibo Search for Star-Planet Interactions at 5 GHz: Discussion

-Although this survey is the most sensitive to date, in many cases, the exoplanet auroral emissions would need to be $\sim$10$^{6}$ greater than those of Jupiter in order to be detectable (Table 3).
-By comparison, \citet{zar07} estimated that hot Jupiters might produce radio emissions 10$^{3}$ to 10$^{6}$ times more intense than those emitted by Jupiter based on their empirically derived radio-magnetic Bode's law.
-Somewhat less optimistically, \citet{laz04} suggested that greater stellar wind loading among hot Jupiters would scale-up emissions analogous to Jovian peak power emissions by 10$^{2}$.
-Our effort, then, is at the edge of viability with respect to these models.

-Within the context of star-planet interactions, we note that ECM-induced stellar flaring would be detectable in nearly all cases (Figure 1), as was found in our study comparing the activity of HD 189733A to active M dwarf ECM flares (ROME I).
-Similar to the findings of that work, only the most luminous gyrosynchrotron flares might be visible from some targets within our survey.
-Unfortunately, the anticipated radio luminosity of flares (as derived from the X-ray emissions and the G\"{u}del-Benz relationship) from isolated, active stars such as the K2V $\epsilon$ Eri, does not exceed the detection thresholds for flares from our most sensitive observations.
-On the other hand, it is possible that the radio counterparts of the extremely luminous superflares observed in the optical may be visible from our survey \citep{sch00}.
-As mentioned in Section 1, it has been hypothesized that such flares may be powered by the magnetospheric interaction of close-in giant exoplanets.
-However, generally speaking, it is non-trivial to estimate the radio luminosity of flares based on their optical emissions alone (e.g., \citet{pri14}).
-If such flares have radio luminosities comparable to their optical emission, $L\sim$5$\times$10$^{31}$ ergs s$^{-1}$ would be readily detectable by our survey.
+There are several potential reasons for the nondetection of coronal radio emissions induced by magnetic star-planet interactions, including sensitivity, observing frequency, observation duration, and viewing geometry.
+Considering sensitivity first, ECM-induced stellar flaring would likely be detectable in all cases (Figure 2), as was found in our study comparing the activity of HD 189733 A to active M dwarf ECM flares (ROME I).
+Similar to the findings of that work, only luminous gyrosynchrotron flares might be visible from some targets within our survey, as calculated from the G\"{u}del-Benz relationship and their measured X-ray emissions.
+It is also possible that the radio counterparts of extremely luminous optical superflares may be visible from our survey \citep{sch00}.
+As mentioned in Section 1, it has been hypothesized that such flares may be powered by the magnetic interaction of close-in giant exoplanets.
+However, it is nontrivial to estimate the radio luminosity of flares based on their optical emissions alone (e.g., \citealt{pri14}).
+If such flares have radio luminosities comparable to their optical emission, $L\sim$5$\times$10$^{31}$ erg s$^{-1}$, they would be readily detectable by our survey.